 Python has several libraries that make it easy for a new programmer to learn.
 You can jump into machine learning, create charts, or CLI, python is great for you.
 There is very little in Python to learn from scratch.
 All you need is a set of proper instructions.
 Hence, you can use python by:

 - Sharing codes with others

 - Getting ideas down fast

 What is Java?

-Java is referred to as a statically typed programming language which we can use for general purposes.
+Java is referred to as a statically typed programming language that we can use for general purposes.
 When it comes to Python vs Java, the latter is object-oriented and concurrent as a programming language.
-At the time when java was designed, it was created as a language which would work on all the platforms without any discrepancies along with the assistance of Java Virtual Machine (JVM).
+At the time when java was designed, it was created as a language that would work on all the platforms without any discrepancies along with the assistance of Java Virtual Machine (JVM).